fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/crawler/README.md

                    (can be used for docker linux system)

 --limit 0          Maximum count of images to download per site.
 (0: infinite)

+--no_driver false Whether a driver should be used

+--keyword_list ['Brandenburger Tor'] The list of keyowrds that the crawler will extract.
 ```